DaturaSleep/searchEngine/README.md

 # Search Engine
-Simple search engine with TF-IDF
+Simple search engine with TF-IDF usage

 ## Task
 The goal of this assignment is to create a simple search engine in Java.
 The search engine should be implemented